will-hossack/Poptics/docs/csv.rst

 =======================

-There are two simple CSV file functions to read and write simple CSV of float data direct to and from numpy.ndarray.
+There are two simple CSV file functions to read and write simple CSV of float data direct to and from Numpy double arrays.

 These are:

 .. autofunction:: poptics.csvfile.readCSV

-This funtion will also ignore comment lines starting with \# and also blank lines, but there is no other processing.
+This funtion will ignore comment lines starting with \# and also blank lines, but there is no other processing.
 The actual reads and done with the standard csv.read() function.

 .. autofunction:: poptics.csvfile.writeCSV